canonical/mir/doc/sphinx/architecture.md

 ### From Scene to Screen
 Knowing that the `Scene` holds the state of what is to be displayed, we can talk about the **Compositor**.
-The `Compositor` gets the collection of items to render from the `Scene`, renders them, and sends them off to the [platform](#platforms) to be displayed.
+The `Compositor` gets the collection of items to render from the `Scene`, renders them with the help of the [rendering platform](#platforms), and sends them off to the [display platform](#platforms) to be displayed.

 ### From Interaction to Shell
 As stated previously, the `Shell` handles requests from the system and updates the state of the `Scene` accordingly.
 These requests come from a variety of sources, which we will investigate now.

 **Frontend Wayland**: Responsible for connecting the Wayland protocol with the rest of *Mir*.
 The `WaylandConnector` class connects requests made via the Wayland protocol to the core state of the compositor.

-**Frontend XWayland**: Responsible for connecting requests send by an `XWayland` server to the rest of *Mir*.
-The `XWaylandConnector` establishes this connection just like the `WaylandConnector`.
+**Frontend XWayland**: Responsible for connecting requests sent by an `XWayland` server to the rest of *Mir*.
+The `XWaylandConnector` establishes this connection.
 This frontend spawns an `XWayland` server as a subprocess.

 **Input**: Handles everything having to do with input, including mouse, keyboard, touch, and more.
-This system interacts with the specific input [platform](#platforms) and bubbles up events through a list of `InputDispatcher`s, which enables different pieces of the software to react to the events.
+This system interacts with the specific [input platform](#platforms) and bubbles up events through a list of `InputDispatcher`s, which enables different pieces of the software to react to events.

 For example, a compositor's window manager may respond to a key press event by opening up a new terminal via a request to the `Shell`.

 ## Platforms
 We briefly hinted at the existence of so-called "platforms" previously, but they are deserving of a dedicated section.
 A **Platform** is an adapter that allows the system to work across different graphics, input, and rendering stacks.
 They come in three flavors:
 - **Display Platform**: Determines what the compositor is rendering to.
-This may be to a physical monitor via GBM/KMS (or EGLStreams for Nvidia), to an X11 or Wayland window, or to a completely virtual buffer.
+This may be a physical monitor via GBM/KMS (or EGLStreams for Nvidia), an X11 or Wayland window, or a completely virtual buffer.
 - **Input Platform**: Determines where the compositor is getting input from.
 This could be native event via `libinput`, X input events, or Wayland input events.
 - **Rendering Platform**: Determines how the compositor renders the final image.
 For now, only a GL backend is supported.